 You can use Auth0's Custom Domains in order to persist the same domain across the login page and the app.
 This way the redirect to the login page will be transparent to your users since the domain will not change.
 For more details refer to Custom Domains Overview.

 Whenever your app triggers an authentication request, the user will be redirected to the login page in order to authenticate.
 This will create a cookie.
 In future authentication requests, Auth0 will check for this cookie, and if it is present the user will not be redirected to the login page.
 They will see the page only when they need to actually log in.
 This is the easiest way to implement SSO.

 Note that if the incoming authentication request uses an external identity provider (for example, Facebook), the login page will not be displayed.
 Instead, Auth0 will direct the user to the identity provider's login page.

 Our recommendation is to use Universal Login when you use Auth0.
 The first and foremost reason is security.
-Using Auth0 hosted pages instead of hosting them externally provides seamless CSRF protection.
+Using Auth0 Universal Login instead of embedding login in your application provides seamless CSRF protection.
 This helps prevent third-party impersonation or the hijacking of sessions.